 Meet The Hosts

 I’m a cyber-realist with a over a decade of experience in communication.
-Since 2015, cybersecurity became my home.
+Since 2015, cybersecurity has been my home.

 I’m a designer and developer with a strong interest in privacy and ethics.
 I work at Scruples, a collaborative ethical design studio that helps clients make better decisions.